Hardrick98/TheCompleteRobots/README.md

 ```

-## TO find robot configurations
+## To use the code

-Download SMPL models here: https://drive.google.com/file/d/1eF2DCk7GhbSAYfC8eKVFCU27P4VeKNPV/view?usp=sharing
+Download SMPL-X models here: https://drive.google.com/file/d/1eF2DCk7GhbSAYfC8eKVFCU27P4VeKNPV/view?usp=sharing

 Put the models_smplx_v1_1 in the main folder.

-You can use the interaction sample to test the code.
+Download the Inter-X dataset https://github.com/liangxuy/Inter-X, and extract the motion folder wherever you want.
+That will be your PATH_TO_INTERACTION.

+Retargeting pose from human to robot:

 ```
 python retarget_motion.py --interaction PATH_TO_INTERACTION --robot ROBOT_NAME